lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 **Resample the Volume**

 Lower resolution volumes produce fewer polygons.
-For experimentation we often reduce the reso-lution of the data with this filter.
+For experimentation we often reduce the resolution of the data with this filter.
 However, details can be lost during this process.
 Averaging creates new pixels in the resampled volume by averaging neighboring pixels.
 If averaging is turned off, every SAMPLE\_RATE pixel will be passed through to the output.

 ``` tcl
 vtkImageShrink3D shrinker